-For the Strelitzia it is not necessarily necessary to water them.
+For the Strelitzia, it is not necessarily necessary to water them.
 However, it is useful to occasionally still do to prevent vermin on mainly the leaves.

-For the nutrition of the Strelitzia it is important to feed the plant every 2 weeks during the flowering period to promote growth.
+For the nutrition of the Strelitzia, it is important to feed the plant every 2 weeks during the flowering period to promote growth.
 Universal fertilizer can be used for this.

 The lower leaves of the plant will become ugly at some point.
-These can easily be cut away by cutting away a few centimetres from the stem.
+These can easily be cut away by cutting away a few centimeters from the stem.
 The remaining few centimeters will wither and so the rest is easy to remove.

 What is also useful to know is that the outer leaves will always turn browner at some point in time.
 This is natural and there is nothing you can do about it except cut the leaves off as described above.
 If brown spots appear on the leaves there is something to do, namely to water less.
 The brown spots indicate that the plant gets too much water.

 Repotting is not necessary until the plant grows completely out of the pot.
-Make sure that the next pot is not much larger, as they like to be well rooted.
+Make sure that the next pot is not much larger, as they like to be well-rooted.
 Universal potting soil is recommended.

 The Strelitzia belongs to the Musaceae plant family and originates from South Africa.
-In the 18th century the plant was shipped to many other countries.
+In the 18th century, the plant was shipped to many other countries.
 The plant is named after the wife of the English king George 3, who named Charlotte of Mecklenburg-Strelitz.